ChrisThinkful/Restaurant-Reservations/README.md

-# Capstone: Restaurant Reservation System
+# Restaurant Reservation System

-> You have been hired as a full stack developer at _Periodic Tables_, a startup that is creating a reservation system for fine dining restaurants.
-> The software is used only by restaurant personnel when a customer calls to request a reservation.
-> At this point, the customers will not access the system online.

-There are no user stories for deployment: it is expected that you will deploy the application to production after you finish a user story.

-There are no user stories for logging: it is expected that you will add logging to the application with enough detail to help you diagnose issues in production.

-## Existing files
+Created using React.js, JavaScript, HTML, CSS, Express API, and Knex to PostreSQL databases.

+This application allows the creation of new reservations and tables in order to manage a restaurant's seating organization.
+Reservations can be edited, cancelled, or seated at a selected table.
+Tables have an option to finish the table, finishing the reservation and freeing it up for a new reservation.
+It also has a search feature which allows the user to search the reservations by their phone number.

-This repository is set up as a *monorepo*, meaning that the frontend and backend projects are in one repository.
+This repository is set up as a monorepo, meaning that the frontend and backend projects are in one repository.
 This allows you to open both projects in the same editor.

-As you work through the user stories listed later in this document, you will be writing code that allows your frontend and backend applications to talk to each other.
-You will also write code to allow your controllers and services to connect to, and query, your PostgreSQL database via [Knex](http://knexjs.org/).

-The table below describes the folders in this starter repository:
+The table below describes the folders in this repository:

 | Folder/file path | Description                                                      |
 | ---------------- | ---------------------------------------------------------------- |